emacs-eaf/emacs-application-framework/README.md

 ### EAF is (currently) Linux only.
 Why?
 There are mainly three obstacles:
 1. None of EAF's core developers use MacOS or Windows or BSD family OS.
-2. EAF uses X11 Reparent to stick Qt5 window to emacs frame, struggling to make X11 to work on MacOS.
+2. EAF uses X11 Reparent to stick Qt5 window to Emacs frame, struggling to make X11 to work on MacOS.
 3. Strugglling to make dbus/python-dbus work on MacOS High Sierra
 4. Strugglling to make Qt5 QGraphicsView/QGraphicsScene work on MacOS, specifically QGraphicsVideoItem cannot work.
 5. If you've figure them out, PRs are always welcome